IBM/watson-pipelines/README.md

-# watson-studio-pipelines
+# Watson Pipelines

-Watson Studio Pipelines - samples, tutorials, and other assets
+Samples, tutorials, and other assets